 2. Don’t encourage kids to distract themselves from their difficult emotions before they’ve acknowledged them.
 Leaning on numbing behaviors (drinking, going home, spending hours on Facebook, eating junk food) tends to prolong both the transition and the difficult emotions.

 3. Practice self-compassion and kindness.
-A new study shows that college students who are kind to themselves and accept that their difficult feelings are part of the universal experience of leaving home fare better than those who are critical of themselves.
-Self-compassionate students are less prone to homesickness and depression, and they tend to me more satisfied with their social lives and choice of college.
+Research shows that college students who are kind to themselves and accept that their difficult feelings are part of the universal experience of leaving home fare better than those who are critical of themselves.
+Self-compassionate students are less prone to homesickness and depression, and they tend to be more satisfied with their social lives and choice of college.

 4. Finally, encourage kids not to compare themselves to other people!
 Everyone makes transitions differently.
 If they spend time on Facebook, they will likely end up feeling like everyone else is having more fun than them.
 I’ve never seen anyone post a selfie on FB or Instagram looking miserable with the update “I spent the last hour crying because I miss my mom so much.”
 Remind kids that social media is, for most people, a giant performance where they posture to make themselves look better than they actually feel.